-From Nice, a half-hour journey west by train will take you to Cannes, a playground for the rich and famous who seek luxury in this seaside resort.
+From Nice, a half-hour journey west will take you to Cannes, a playground for the rich and famous who seek luxury in this seaside resort.
 It’s a good place to go celebrity-spotting any time of the year, but especially during the annual Cannes Film Festival.
 While looking for the famous, you can stroll the Promenade de la Croisette, a tree-lined waterfront avenue; check out Le Suguet, its old town, or the landmark Russian Orthodox Church.
 Cannes has many fine museums and art galleries, such as the Musee de la Castre.
 You’ll also find grand 19th century villas to ooh and aah over.

 Monaco is a tiny principality where fairy tales du come true, such as when American actress Grace Kelly became a princess by marrying Monaco’s ruler, Prince Rainier.
 Monaco is a glamorous place, with some pretty awesome yachts filling the harbor.
 It’s known for fast cars, i.e., the Formula One; casinos and expensive shopping.
 But the second smallest country in the world does have other sights which are worth the visit during a day trip from Nice.
 The list includes Japanese and exotic gardens plus one dedicated to Princess Grace, the Oceanographic Museum, St. Nicholas Cathedral with its neoclassical exterior and baroque interior, antique cars owned by Prince Rainier, and the Prince’s Palace.